Also known as E. pauciflora 'Nana' and the Wolgan Snow Gum.

 Our Seed Source: Alpine region of New South Wales

-12 litre standards with heads forming - selection of heights available now and again Summer 2020
+12 litre standards with heads forming - selection of heights available now and again Autumn 2020

 E. gregsoniana is one of the Eucalyptus that does not thrive in a smaller 1 litre pot, so minimum size available is 3 litre.